-IPBES is an independent, inter-governmental body set up in 2012 by 94 governments.
+IPBES, based in Bonn, Germany, is an independent, inter-governmental body set up in 2012 by 94 governments.
 It has since grown under the stewardship of four United Nations agencies: U.N.
-Environment, which administers it in Paris, UNESCO, the Food and Agriculture Organization and the U.N.
+Environment, UNESCO, the Food and Agriculture Organization and the U.N.
 Development Program.

 “Our ambition is to bring biodiversity up to the same level as climate change in government policy around the world, and I believe that we will meet this ambition.
 Together we will make biodiversity great again,” said Anne Larigauderie, the executive secretary of IPBES.

 Laurent Stefanini, France’s ambassador to UNESCO, called it a “Paris moment” for wildlife — comparable to the importance of the Paris climate accord.
 The authors of the IPBES report said the damage to ecosystems undermined dozens of specific targets for reducing poverty and hunger and for improving health, water quality and other environmental standards within the U.N.’s 17 Sustainable Development Goals for 2030.